Sogand4/HangmanGame/README.md

 # HangmanGame

-# Player 1 creates a word and player 2 tried to guess it within a certain number of tries
+# Player 1 creates a word and player 2 tries to guess it within a certain number of tries